JasperFx/wolverine/docs/guide/configuration.md

 :::tip
-The `WolverineOptions.Services` property can be used to add additional IoC service registrations with either the standard .NET `IServiceCollection` model or the [Lamar ServiceRegistry](https://jasperfx.github.io/lamar/guide/ioc/registration/registry-dsl.html) syntax.
+The `WolverineOptions.Services` property can be used to add additional IoC service registrations with either the standard .NET `IServiceCollection` model syntax.
 :::

 For "headless" console applications with no user interface or HTTP service endpoints, the bootstrapping